RIP21/CRA-components-development/README.md

  imports.
 Which means no import of unnecessary components!
  And also tree shaking!
  - Enzyme with `jest-enzyme` goodness!
- - lint-staged installed for running prettier before any commit.
+ - [lint-staged 💩](https://github.com/okonet/lint-staged) installed for running prettier before any commit.
  So no wrong codestyle will leak into the codebase!
  - GitHub pages styleguide automatic deploy right after next release